 - Be sure to also have comfortable clothes that you can wear for the trip home!

 - Send as much home the day before you leave the hospital as you can — chances are your room is full of flowers, balloons, cards and gifts.

 - Remember: you MUST have an infant car seat to take your baby home.

 By law, you must have an infant car seat to take your baby home.
 Parents are expected to install the car seat prior to discharge.
 If you have questions about proper installation, we recommend searching for a certified car seat technician.
 Mass.gov/carseat has a useful map of car seat inspection sites.
 NHTSA.gov is a good resource for information on the types of car seats and provides installation tips and videos as well a search option for inspection stations near you.

 Infant and childcare classes

-, we offer a number of classes to help parents care for infants.
-Topics include infant care and CPR, breastfeeding, sibling prep, mom and baby yoga, and a course for soon-to-be grandparents.
+Through our Steinberg Wellness Center for Mind and Body, we offer a number of classes to help parents care for infants.
+Topics include infant care and CPR, breastfeeding, sibling prep, and a course for soon-to-be grandparents.